ossia/score-docs/docs/quick-start/working-with-devices.md

 ## Devices' namespace browsing

-The `Device explorer` provides a unified view of your devices parameters as a tree-like structure.
+The `Device explorer` provides a unified view of your device's parameters as a tree-like structure.
 Devices are exposed as a number of nodes (some key parts of your device) and their related parameters.

 From there you can freely browse your distant devices for monitoring or more importantly to select the parameters you want to control from *score*, as detailed in the next topic of this [Quick start]({{ site.baseurl }}/quick-start/saving-and-recalling-devices-state.html "Scenario authoring").